Skip to main content

 Open-air cinema Sommerkino Kulturforum © visitBerlin, Foto: Pierre Adenis

-Finally, the time has come again: The season of open air cinemas has begun.
-In the open air during the Berlin summer you can once again see films on the big screen, laugh together, cry together and share in the excitement.
+The Open Air Cinemas season is finally starting again.
+In the Berlin Summer you can once again watch films on the big screen, laugh, cry and share in the excitement.

 Freiluftkino Kreuzberg